YSayaovong/YSayaovong/README.md

 ---

-## 🛠️ Machine Learning / Data Engineer
+## 🛠️ Mechanical Design Specialist | Aspiring Data Engineer

-Data Engineer with hands-on experience in a current internship, specializing in Python, SQL, and data visualization.
-Skilled in analyzing complex datasets, automating data workflows, and generating actionable insights to support business decision-making.
-Proficient in data warehousing, ETL processes, and creating interactive dashboards that drive strategic growth.
-Actively seeking a machine learning or data engineer position to leverage my analytical skills and contribute to meaningful, data-driven solutions.
+Experienced Mechanical Designer with nearly 5 years of expertise in transformer design and drafting using Creo 8.0.
+Proven track record in delivering accurate, efficient designs and collaborating with cross-functional teams.
+Actively pursuing opportunities to expand technical versatility in data engineering and machine learning to integrate automation and data-driven engineering solutions.

 ---